P3: Progressive Help Discovery

 in the section that appears after the flags list.
 In clap this is the `after_help` attribute.

-- The top-level command ships 2–3 examples covering the primary use cases.
+- The top-level command ships at least one concrete example, and 2–3 when the tool has multiple primary use cases.

 **SHOULD:**